-This episode is all about oxalate.
-I interviewed Susan Owens who is one of the leading researchers into oxalate and their deleterious influence on both mental and physical health.
+In the following podcast, I interviewed Susan Owens, who is one of the leading researchers into oxalate and their deleterious influence on both mental and physical health.

 However, many people are told to eat these healthy foods that are high in oxalate as a part of a healthy diet and are experiencing many negative side effects.